-Before the building and expansion of their website and online car buying/selling platform, the KBB was true to its name and came in the form of a literal blue book that people used as a reference for car values.
-It was a handy reference that gave a standard valuation on car models based on their make and model year.
+Before KBB went online, the company was true to its name as the publisher of a "blue book" guide for used car values.
+It was a handy reference that provided car valuations based on make and model year.

-When defining the KBB trade-in value, there are important things to remember to avoid being disappointed or getting frustrated:
+When defining the KBB trade-in value, there are essential things to remember to avoid frustration or disappointment.

-- The price is an estimated value only, not a definitive amount that you will certainly receive when trading the vehicle in.
+- The price is an estimated value only, not a definitive amount.

-- The value is based on an average between similar make, model, year and condition vehicles
+- The value comes from an average among vehicles with make, model, year, and condition.

-- The value is meant for use primarily as a tool for negotiation
+- The value is primarily used as a negotiation tool.

-- The value will invariably change to some degree based on the various factors we go into in the next subsection.
+- The value will invariably change to some degree based on various factors covered below.

 How is KBB Trade-in Value Determined?

 So how does the KBB website come up with a cash value so quickly?
-As with any trade-in tool online, the exact formula is not revealed, being simply described as calculated using “a proprietary tool that accounts for fluctuating market conditions and used car prices that may vary from day to day."
+As with any online trade-in tool, the exact formula is not revealed.
+KBB describes it as "a proprietary tool that accounts for fluctuating market conditions and used car prices that may vary from day to day."
 Translation: we're not telling you exactly how we work it out.

-KBB does list a number of factors that go into the calculation however, without revealing anything of consequence about its proprietary valuation tools.
+KBB does list several factors that go into the calculation without revealing its secret sauce.
 These factors include:

-- Historical market trends --- how the car has performed price-wise on the market over the past year or more
+- Historical market trends—the car's performance (price-wise) on the market over the past year or more.

 How Do Users Get Their KBB Trade-In Value?

-Dealers are typically located within the user's metro area, and users are required to bring the following with them when taking the car for inspection:
+Dealers are typically located within the user's metro area, and car owners need to bring the following along as part of the inspection process:

 - The instant cash offer certificate from KBB